Characters: Bleach Visoreds And Exiled Soul Reapers

 - Big Eater: Her table manners are disastrous, with the most notable example of her habit occurring after her battle with Yammy where she eats giant-sized portions of everything.

-- Fallen Princess: Heiress to a powerful clan and Soul Reaper captain, abandoned everything to run away.
+- Fallen Princess: Heiress to a powerful clan and Soul Reaper captain who abandoned everything to join Urahara in exile in order to see through his mysterious end-game.

 - Flash Step: Considered to be the most proficient in the art in all of Soul Society.
 Possibly ever.